mongodb/docs/source/includes/access-update-role.rst

 <security-user-actions>` on the database of each role in the ``roles`` array
 to update the array.

-You must have the :authaction:`grantRole` action on the database of each privilege in the ``privileges`` array to update the array.
+You must have the :authaction:`grantRole`
+:ref:`action <security-user-actions>` on the database of each privilege in the ``privileges`` array to update the array.
 If a privilege's resource spans databases, you must have :authaction:`grantRole` on the ``admin`` database.
 A privilege spans databases if the privilege is any of the following: